Analytics built by: Location, Inc.

 Vacant housing appears to be an issue in Memphis.
 Fully 16.15% of the housing stock is classified as vacant.
 Left unchecked, vacant Memphis homes and apartments can be a drag on the real estate market, holding Memphis real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to Tennessee, our data show that Memphis's latest annual appreciation rate is higher than 50% of the other cities and towns in Tennessee.
+Relative to Tennessee, our data show that Memphis's latest annual appreciation rate is lower than 70% of the other cities and towns in Tennessee.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Memphis differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Memphis - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Memphis real estate investment or home purchase decisions.